Emik03/KeepCoding/README.md

 3. Inside the IDE, locate the solution explorer and right click the solution then go into "Properties".

+4. Go to "Build" and ensure that the tickbox "XML Documentation File" is checked, with a directory leading to somewhere on your drive, such as the root directory of the repository.

-4. Go into "Build Events" and copy the following code block, replacing "X:\My Module Directory\" with the directory leading to your unity project.
+5. Go into "Build Events" and copy the following code block, replacing "X:\My Module Directory\" with the directory leading to your unity project.
 If multiple projects depends on this repository, you will need to copy-paste these code-blocks for each project you have.

 ```cs
 xcopy /y "$(ProjectDir)$(OutDir)KeepCodingAndNobodyExplodes.dll" "X:\My Module Directory\Assets\Plugins\Managed"